 BT Mobile SIM-only plans

-BT Mobile currently offers three SIM-only plans, each one a 12-month contract, with tons of extras like BT Sport (see extras section below).
+BT Mobile currently offers a selection of SIM-only plans, on 12-month or 24-month contracts, with tons of extras like BT Sport (see extras section below).
 If you get broadband from the provider too, then you'll get a £5 discount on any plan - a nice little perk for the BT faithful.

 BT Mobile Family SIM